We are SO EXCITED to stock this yarn!

-Amazingly you don't need to block this when finished...a light steam is sufficient with the iron held over the knitting and not pressed down onto it.
+Amazingly you don't need to block this when finished since it's already been steamed...a light steam of the cast on, cast off and edge stitches is sufficient with the iron held over the knitting and not pressed down onto it.

 Unlike many other Lambswools, this yarn is soft right next to the skin!
 The contemporary colour palette makes it even more versatile and perfect for garments and accessories alike.